MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Get-MgUserDefaultCalendar.md

----
+﻿---
 external help file: Microsoft.Graph.Calendar-help.xml Module Name: Microsoft.Graph.Calendar online version: https://learn.microsoft.com/powershell/module/microsoft.graph.calendar/get-mguserdefaultcalendar
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Get-MgUserDefaultCalendar

 ## SYNOPSIS
 Get the properties and relationships of a calendar object.
-The calendar can be one for a user, or the default calendar of a Microsoft 365 group.
+The calendar can be one for a user, \nor the default calendar of a Microsoft 365 group.
 There are two scenarios where an app can get another user's calendar:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserDefaultCalendar](/powershell/module/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserDefaultCalendar?view=graph-powershell-beta)

 ## SYNTAX